YangPiCui/ErgonomicVerticalKeyboard/ElectronicsFirmwareAndSoftware/README.md

 ## Wiring up the Matrix

+Wiring of the key switches depends on the firmware and keymap setup.
 Here's what the matrix code for the Ergodox-EZ in QMK firmware looks like:

 ```c
 // matrix positions